Transfer Application Procedure

 Candidates applying for fall 2013 transfer admission must submit the following documents:

 - Application Fee.
 The application fee of $100 must be submitted by credit card through LSAC.
 The fee may be waived in cases of extreme personal hardship.
 Applicants who are unable to pay the fee should review the SLS Fee Waiver Application Instructions, complete the SLS Application Fee Waiver form and submit it to the Office of Admissions.
-Please allow up to two weeks for a decision regarding your fee waiver request.
-Applicants should allow sufficient time for our office to process the fee waiver request so that the application is transmitted by the stated deadline of June 14.
+Please allow 5-7 business days for a decision regarding your fee waiver request.
+Applicants should allow sufficient time for our office to process the fee waiver request so that the application is transmitted by the stated deadline of June 16.

 - Resume.
 Stanford requires a one–to–two page resume describing your academic, extracurricular, and professional activities.
 The resume must be submitted electronically with your electronic application.